goleastro/go-de-zoomcamp-project-2024/README.md

      - Bicycle type per borough: Add stacked bar chart, dimension = dimension = "mode"; metric = sum(count)
      - Bicycle type per quarter: Add stacked bar chart, dimension = "year"; break down dimension = "mode"; metric = sum(count)

-Instead of creating your own dashboard, I have created a link to view my dashboard, however, my GCP service will expire before the end of April 2024 and therefore no connection to BigQuery will be available.
+Instead of creating your own dashboard, I have created a link to view my dashboard, however, my GCP service will expire before the end of April 2024 and therefore no connection to BigQuery will be available and so I have included screenshots of the dashboard near the top of this page.

 [Link to report in Looker Studio: Bicycle Type](https://lookerstudio.google.com/embed/reporting/ceeb797d-56f9-4f4f-8444-01dcef35ab73/page/p_dugtlfrdgd)